 Adjust the Clock Speed

-Without proper clock stretching, the I2C rangefinders from MaxBotix operate well with clock speeds up to 50 kHz.
+In practice, this issue results in the Raspberry Pi receiving intermittently corrupt data from the sensor.
+For example, we have observed the Raspberry Pi receiving range values of >32000cm, which are clearly erroneous and are the result of a bit being improperly read over the I2C bus when the MaxBotix sensor attempts to stretch the clock.
 As such, with Raspberry Pi, the maximum clock speed of 50 kHz is recommended for proper operation of Maxbotix I2C Ultrasonic Sensors.
-Step two of this section adjusts the baud rate.
-If you want to use a speed other than 50 kHz use the swap out 50,000 for the appropriate value.
+The steps below show how to adjust the baud rate.
+If you want to use a speed other than 50 kHz, just swap out 50,000 for the appropriate value.

 Enable I2C and Install Tools on Raspberry Pi Using a Python Script